muziyoshiz/embulk-filter-insert/README.md

 # Insert filter plugin for Embulk

-Embulk plugin that insert column(s) at any position (e.g., the top/bottom of the columns, before/after the specified column name)
+Embulk filter plugin that inserts column(s) at any position (e.g., the top/bottom of the columns, before/after the specified column name)

 ## Overview